Arye182/Client_Server_Communication/README.md

 * Using Data Structures and DataBase
 * injecting files and data to server and receive as well
 * Multythread Programming
+* Use of design and architecture templates.
+* Comparison, selection and assimilation of algorithms within the system we create.
+* Parallel programming.

 The Classes (include 2 interfaces):